notteddydev/reimagined_lamp/ROADMAP.md

 ### ToDo (AddressBook)

 forms.py
-- Consolidate VERY NOT DRY code in Email and Phone Forms and Formsets.
-And Address. cleaning types.
-- Find out how to not have to create 'CreateFormSet' and 'UpdateFormSet' just to set the can_delete value differently.
-- Make InlineFormSets work consistently whereby they do not throw just one error if there are many; the array of errors is thrown as in the TenancyFormSet
-- get_years_from_1920 improve reusability and move into utils.
 - validate that dod is greater than dob, anniversary, year met...
 - validate that for forms with ModelMultipleChoice, and a User passed in form validation fails if Models that belong to another User are selected.
 - Ensure that when a Tag is Updated (new TagUpdate view mentioned in views.py list), the disassociated contacts ARE disassociated.
 TESTS.